Applying Reinforcement Learning to Particle Accelerators: An Introduction

 Apart from the reward definition, time_reward, etc. that we discussed before.
 Below are some other configurations that you can change:

-: architecture of the policy network (# of neurons in each layer)gamma
+• net_arch: architecture of the policy network (# of neurons in each layer)

-: Discount factor of the RL problem.
-Set lower to make rewards now more important than rewards later (usually above 0.9)normalize_observation
+• gamma: Discount factor of the RL problem.
+Set lower to make rewards now more important than rewards later (usually above 0.9)

-: Normalize observations throughout training by fitting a running mean and standard deviation of themnormalize_reward
+• normalize_observation: Normalize observations throughout training by fitting a running mean and standard deviation of them

 # Feel free to change some of the configurations here.